Pediatric Plastic Surgery Q & A

 With this exceptional training and experience, Dr. Urbinelli came to Oregon to provide patients with his unique blend of patient and family-centered care combined with state of the art surgical techniques.

-He is now the busiest pediatric plastic and craniofacial surgeon in Oregon and one of the top performers on the West Coast according to exceptional patient outcomes and volumes of complex pediatric plastic surgery operations performed.
+He now has one of the busiest pediatric plastic and craniofacial surgeon in Oregon and one of the top performers on the West Coast according to exceptional patient outcomes and volumes of complex pediatric plastic surgery operations performed.

 Dr. Urbinelli specializes in pediatric plastic and craniofacial surgery.
 Some of the conditions he treats include: